larscom/go-cache/README.md

 With `TTL`

-> Create a new cache with time to live of 10 seconds for all entries
+> Create a new cache with time to live of 10 seconds.

 ```go
 func main() {